mirakardia/virtual-displays/README.md

     `git checkout -b dev/FIRSTNAME`

 ### 5. Configure Unity for version control
 With your project open in the Unity editor:

-1. Open the editor settings window.
+1. Open the editor settings window:
     `Edit > Project Settings > Editor`

-2. Make .meta files visible to avoid broken object references.
+2. Make .meta files visible to avoid broken object references:
     `Version Control / Mode: “Visible Meta Files”`

-3. Use plain text serialization to avoid unresolvable merge conflicts.
+3. Use plain text serialization to avoid unresolvable merge conflicts:
     `Asset Serialization / Mode: “Force Text”`

-4. Save your changes.
+4. Save your changes:
     `File > Save Project`

 This will affect the following lines in your editor settings file: